amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

 In this scenario, DBeaver is not required either.
 ---------------------------------------------------------------------------------------------------------------------------------------------
+## HR database

-✔️ How to add HR database to our local host:
+✔️ add HR database to our local host:

 ✔️ the souce of these HR schema comes from github page [SourecCode](https://github.com/nomemory/hr-schema-mysql/blob/master/hr-schema-mysql.sql) for refrence purpose.